geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-s3.rst

   for month in 09 10
   do
   aws s3 cp --request-payer=requester --recursive \
-    s3://gcgrid/GEOS_4x5/GEOS_FP/2013/$month \
+    s3://gcgrid/GEOS_4x5/GEOS_FP/2016/$month \
-    ~/gcdata/ExtData/GEOS_4x5/GEOS_FP/2013/$month
+    ~/ExtData/GEOS_4x5/GEOS_FP/2016/$month
   done

 `Wildcards are also supported <https://docs.aws.amazon.com/cli/latest/reference/s3/#use-of-exclude-and-include-filters>`_, but it feels pretty different from common Linux wildcards.
 I often find writing bash scripts a lot quicker.

 Then you may want to change the simulation date in ``input.geo`` to test the new data.
 For example, change to next month::

-  Start YYYYMMDD, hhmmss  : 20130801 000000
+  Start YYYYMMDD, hhmmss  : 20160801 000000
-  End   YYYYMMDD, hhmmss  : 20130901 000000
+  End   YYYYMMDD, hhmmss  : 20160901 000000
   Run directory           : ./
-  Input restart file      : GEOSChem_restart.201307010000.nc
+  Input restart file      : GEOSChem_restart.201607010000.nc

 (Note that the restart file is still at 2013/07 in this case.)

-The EC2 instance launched from the tutorial AMI only has 70 GB disk by default, so the disk will be full very soon.
+The EC2 instance launched from the tutorial AMI only has limited disk by default, so the disk will be full very soon.
 You will learn how to increase the disk size, right in the next tutorial.

 .. note::